 Pharisees and scribes come from Jerusalem to confront Jesus.
-They ask Him why His "disciples break the tradition of the elders" by not washing their hands when they eat (15:1-2).
+They ask Him why His disciples transgress the tradition of the elders by not washing their hands when they eat (15:1-2).
 They are referring to ceremonial washing, not washing for hygienic purposes.
 This tradition, which was not part of the Law, required that water be poured on both hands with the fingers pointing upward.
 Then, the process would be repeated with the fingers pointing downward.
 This is the kind of tradition Paul writes about in Galatians 1:14.
 What does he write about himself in that verse?

 The Pharisees and scribes revere these traditions and give them precedence over God's Word.
 Therefore, Jesus responds with a counterattack.
-He asks them, "Why do you break the commandment of God for the sake of your tradition?"
+He asks them, Why do ye also transgress the commandment of God by your tradition?"
 Next, He quotes the fifth commandment, the first that relates to human relationships.
-He reminds them God has "commanded, 'Honor your father and your mother" (15:3-4a).
+He reminds them God has commanded, saying, Honour thy father and mother (15:3-4a).
 This commandment doesn't just apply to young children, but also to anyone whose parents are still living.
-The Hebrew word translated honor (KĀBĒD, kaw-bod') in Exodus 20:12 includes speaking respectfully to parents and showing care for them as long as they live.
-The penalty for breaking this truth" is to worship Him in a way that is consistent with His Word, which is truth (Jn 17:17).
+The Hebrew word translated honour (KĀBĒD, kawbod') in Exodus 20:12 includes speaking respectfully to parents and showing care for them as long as they live.
+The penalty for breaking this comtruth is to worship Him in a way that is consistent with His Word, which is truth (Jn 17:17).

-Worshipping God "in spirit" means worship is not external; it is internal-from the heart.
+Worshipping God in spirit means worship is not external; it is internal-from the heart.
 Worship is not ceremonies and rituals.
-To worship God "in
+To worship God in